france_nice_french_banner_doe.png

 Accommodations

 Students stay with host families in furnished apartments and houses with internet access and laundry facilities.
-Each student can be placed individually in a family (private room) or placed with another student from the program in the same room.
-All host families are carefully selected by the Alliance française de Nice, and reside in the vicinity of the school, right at the center of the town.
-We do our very best to accommodate student's lifestyle or health-related requests such as nonsmoking environments or special dietary needs.
+Each student can be placed individually in a family (private room) or placed with another student from the program (shared room).
+All host families are carefully selected by the Alliance française de Nice and reside in the vicinity of the school.
+We do our very best to accommodate students' lifestyles or health-related requests, such as nonsmoking environments or special dietary needs.
 Students will fill out a questionnaire to ensure that they are matched with the best family for them.
+Upon arrival, students will be staying for 2 days in a three-star hotel to relax and discover the city on their first weekend.
+All of our weekends are free for students to explore the French Riviera!

-Students will be given breakfast and dinner in their host family accommodations.
-Students are invited to a group lunch in a friendly and authentic local restaurant once a week and should plan to spend their own money the rest of the week to cover the cost of lunch.
+Students will be given breakfast and dinner every day of the program in their host family accommodations.
+Students are invited to a lunch group with the director in a friendly and authentic local restaurant once a week, and should plan to spend their own money the rest of the week to cover the cost of lunch.
+The program also covers the cooking class and all our food tastings.
+We also invite every student to a “repas gastronomique”, a 6-course dinner in a Michelin-star restaurant situated in a historical palace hotel by the sea and prepared by one of the few French female head chefs in the country.
+This once-in-a-lifetime glamorous experience will be explained beforehand during a table etiquette class for our students to learn everything about manners and savoir vivre!

 Additional Items to Consider